michaelrbock/ios-flicks-app/README.md

 # Project 1 - Flicks for iOS

-Flicks for iOS is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#) for the week 1 CodePath assignment.
+Flicks for iOS is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#) made for the week 1 CodePath assignment.

 Time spent: **X** hours spent in total